Mariamkassab/Crowd-Funding-console-app/README.md

   * The aim of the project: Create a console app to start fundraise projects.

-## The app should include the following features:
+## The app include the following features:

 ### 1- Authentication System:
 * Registration: